miguelitodev/index.docs/languages/english/learning-with-tv-series/SpongeBob.md

 > Its quite a list - in the big bag theory one of characters bring a list to the other to show what he will do, and they answer with that

+> thats quite a plan - squidward say it after understood what they make and why about the TV

 ## Grammar